Dani3lB/tagless-final-example/article.md

 def decreaseMoney(name: String, amount: Int): IO[User] = database.decreaseMoney(name, amount)
 ```

-Well, that was actually easy.
+Well, that was easy.
 Peter handled every edge case in the database class, so now he just has to call it.
 This went quite well.
 Can it become better, with tagless final?
 Let's see.

 ### With tagless final